-Instrumentalist (except classical guitar and piano): Prepare two contrasting selections lasting no more than ten minutes.
+Instrumentalist (except piano): Prepare two contrasting selections lasting no more than ten minutes total.
+Show a contrast of musical styles choosing from the Renaissance, Baroque, Classical, Romantic, or Modern eras.
 No accompaniment necessary, but optional if you provide your own.

 Vocalists: Prepare ten minutes of music of your choice (minimum of two songs).
 At least one song should be in a language other than English.
 Classical songs or arias, and Musical Theatre selections are preferred.
 All songs should be memorized.
 Accompaniment will be provided.

 Please note: singer/songwriter applicants should apply through a portfolio submission instead of scheduling a vocal audition.